For Whom the Bell Tolls

 For Whom the Bell Tolls is a novel by Ernest Hemingway published in 1940.
 It tells the story of Robert Jordan, a young American volunteer attached to a Republican guerrilla unit during the Spanish Civil War.
-As a demolitions expert, he is assigned to blow up a bridge during an attack on the city of Segovia.
+As a demolitions expert, he is assigned to blow up a bridge during the Segovia Offensive.

-It was published just after the end of the Spanish Civil War (1936–1939), whose general lines were well known at the time.
-It assumes the reader knows that the war was between the government of the Second Spanish Republic, which many foreigners went to Spain to help and which was supported by the Communist Soviet Union, and the Nationalist faction, which was supported by Nazi Germany and Fascist Italy.
-In 1940, the year the book was published, the United States had not yet entered World War II, which began on September 1, 1939, with Nazi Germany's invasion of Poland.
+It was published just after the end of the Spanish Civil War (1936–1939), which had been covered in detail in international media at the time.
+The writer assumes his audience knows that the war was between the leftist government of the Second Spanish Republic, which many foreigners went to Spain to help, and the Nationalist faction, which was supported by Nazi Germany and Fascist Italy.
+In 1940, the year the book was published, the United States had not yet entered World War II.

 The novel is regarded as one of Hemingway's best works, along with The Sun Also Rises, A Farewell to Arms, and The Old Man and the Sea.